Wednesday’s ‘General Hospital’ Spoilers: Willow Rants At Harmony, Sam’s Interrupted, & Michael Faces Questions

 — General Hospital (@GeneralHospital) April 22, 2019

-However, Jason and Sonny will also be discussing the situation and as The Inquisitr shared earlier, Sonny will say that Shiloh has to be eliminated.
+However, Jason and Sonny will also be discussing the situation, and as The Inquisitr shared earlier, Sonny will say that Shiloh has to be eliminated.
 In addition, Alexis will realize that Kristina got her phone and she’ll yell at her daughter in desperation, wanting to know who Krissy called.

 Kristina isn't feeling great about her family's therapy session with Neil.
 How long will it take to break through Shiloh's programming?